RhadMax/GifTastic/README.md

 This exercise will help cement our knowledge of making API calls as well as the nuances of using the object notation we are returned to populate a webpage.
 It also may be a bit of fun seeing some silly memeworthy moments.

+To view the app on github pages use this link: RhadMax.github.io/Giftastic